 Debating and Public Speaking

-Santa Sabina has a long and proud history of Debating and Public Speaking.
+We have a long and proud history of Debating and Public Speaking.
 Across the College there are many opportunities for the development of the skills of debating and public speaking.

 An enthusiastic group of student leaders also support and encourage their peers to become involved and we enjoy great involvement from our ex–students who return as coaches and mentors, as well as from parents and staff.

 The Primary School holds an annual Public Speaking competition for students in Years 1-5 as part of the English program.

 Our aim is to give all children the experience of preparing a short talk on a selected topic and presenting it to an audience.

 In Years 6-12 Public Speaking opportunities take place across a range of competitions.

 The College Debating activities are spread across a range of workshops, competitions and social debating within each Year group from Years 5 to Year 12.